 At these meetings—which you can hold weekly or monthly depending on your family’s schedule—you can start by asking everyone what their goals are.
 Your sixteen-year-old might want to buy a car.
 Your five-year-old might want to go to Disney World.
 You and your spouse might want to start setting money aside for their college education.

 Once everyone’s individual goals are heard, you can pose the question: What goal can we work on together?

 Maybe the sixteen-year-old isn’t psyched to go see Mickey and Minnie, but they would be interested in visiting some Gulf Coast beaches.
 The little one wouldn’t mind spending some time in cerulean blue water, either, and your spouse can get behind sipping mojitos in the fine, white sand.

 So you set a family trip to Florida as a family savings goal.
-You spend some time calculating the numbers, log your goal in an app like Tomorrow so you can keep track of your progress, and present all the info at your next family meeting.
+You spend some time calculating the numbers, log your goal to keep track of your progress, and present all the info at your next family meeting.

 Keeping Track of Progress